sovrynn/ecdo/5-TOOLS-DATA-DEV/README.md

 Here is a [lat/long elevation webapp](https://latlongdata.com/elevation).

 Lat/long follows a Cartesian coordinate system.
 East is right on the x-axis, North is up on the y-axis.

-In order to find how much a point rotates about a pivot, find the latitude difference, the distance from the pivot, and then rotate the latitude around the pivot's latitude, extending the same distance.

 ## Solar system